Bay City Rollers (album)

-Bay City Rollers, is a compilation album released by Scottish band the Bay City Rollers.
-It was released exclusively in North America to launch the bands career, The compilation, which hit No. 1 in the RPM Canadian album chart on 7 February 1976 and reached as high as No. 20 on the US album chart, included the US and Canadian #1 hit single "Saturday Night".
+Bay City Rollers is a compilation album released by Scottish band the Bay City Rollers.
+It was released exclusively in North America to launch the band's career.
+The compilation, which hit No. 1 on the RPM Canadian album chart on 7 February 1976 and reached as high as No. 20 on the US album chart, included the US and Canadian number-one single "Saturday Night".

-The LP contained tracks culled mostly from the band's first three UK-only albums: 5 songs from Rollin, 4 songs from Once Upon a Star and 1 song from Wouldn't You Like It – along with 1 brand new song.
-In addition, this album contains the US mix of "Summerlove Sensation" (a much fuller mix with strings), which finally became available on CD on the US release "Definitive Collection".
+The LP contained tracks culled mostly from the band's first three UK-only albums: five songs from Rollin', four songs from Once Upon a Star and one song from Wouldn't You Like It? – along with one new song.
+In addition, this album contains the US mix of "Summerlove Sensation" (a fuller mix with strings), which later became available on CD on the US release Definitive Collection.